CoCoNut-UvA/coconut/docs/_sources/dsl_syntax.rst.txt

 A valid CoCoNut program is a combination of these primitives, with 1 root node, 1 start phase and all top-level primitives are ended by a ';'.
 There is no scope or namespace in CoCoNut and it is not required to define something before referencing it.

-.. [#] Lifetimes for attributes are only possible for string attributes or node/nodeset attributes.